Any person, any age can be on a serious illness journey.

 "The Archdiocese of Boston helps patients and families by educating them about palliative care, the importance of advance care planning, and Catholic Church teaching about these topics," says Diane McCarthy, MA, BCC, Parish Education Coordinator.
 Recently after a presentation, a woman with tears in her eyes said, "Thank you so much for what you said tonight.
 It brought me a lot of comfort.
 I had been struggling with choices that my brother made over the course of his illness and now I realize that what he did is supported by Church teaching.
 That means a lot to me."
 Read more here

-"Harvard Pilgrim Health Care respects the integrity of each individual member we serve"
+"Harvard Pilgrim Health Care respects the integrity of each individual member"

 "Palliative Care is integral to meet the 'whole person' needs of members with often complex medical needs", says Patricia L. Toro, MD, Associate Medical Director, Harvard Pilgrim Health Care.
 "The goal of Palliative Care is the support and comfort of our members.
 Unfortunately, most members and their families don’t know about Palliative Care and it’s benefits.
 We hope that more members take advantage of the benefits offered in the coming months and years.
 Harvard Pilgrim Health Care is committed to make sure that every member can benefit from Palliative Care."